 Spirit Coffee Morning is a two-hour customer-engagement activation at MultiDwelling units (MDUs) held on a weekend.
 Residents were treated to freshly made espresso coffee for free in the foyer, while engaging in meaningful interaction with Spirit representatives in respect to the company’s Ultra-Fast Fibre Internet options available in the building.

-Queries taken from customers centred on issues such as comparisons between copper (ADSL) and Ultra-Fast Fibre Internet, Spirit vs NBN network, pricing, Internet security and even some technical related ones.
+Queries taken from customers centred on topics such as comparisons between copper (ADSL) and Ultra-Fast Fibre Internet, Spirit vs competitors, pricing, Internet security and even some technical related ones.
 In-depth interaction provided valuable insights into a resident’s decision making process while fostering relationships with residents, building managers and OC members.

 When it comes to Internet purchases among residents, speed appeared to be the deciding factor, followed by price and download capacity.
 Looking at these criteria, Spirit seems to be the obvious choice given the fact that currently, an average ADSL unlimited download plan in Australia costs $72 on copper, while Spirit’s Ultra-Fast unlimited Internet plan starts at an affordable $56 on fibre.
 Yet, despite the relative affordability and Ultra-Fast Internet from Spirit, many residents were disadvantaged by long-term contracts (up to two years) with current albeit slower ADSL connection, hampering their ability to make use of the building’s Ultra-Fast Fibre network.